anoma/namada/docs/src/quick-start.md

 Validator atest1v4ehgw36g3prx3pjxapyvve3xvury3fkxg6nqsesxccnzw2rxdryg335xcmnysjzxdzyvd2pamfmwd is active, voting power: 1 Total voting power: 44
 ```

+Note that with the above command, you can also specify `--epoch` argument to check a future epoch.

 Congratulations, you have set up a validator node!